Avaiga/taipy-doc/docs/manuals/gui/binding.md

 This is how Taipy internally stores the tabular data:

-- If the data is a dictionary, Taipy creates a DataFrame directly from if.
+- If the data is a dictionary, Taipy creates a DataFrame directly from it.
 - If the data is a list of scalar values, Taipy creates a DataFrame with a single column called '0'.
 - If the data is a list of lists: